-The art of creating beaded jewelry can be traced to the prehistoric times.
-'Paleolithic Age' or 'Old Stone Age' beaded jewelry crafted with great detail and skill were commonly created by many different cultures with the organic materials around them.
-The natural and locally sourced materials used to create artisan beaded jewelry often took time & a considerable amount of detail by hand.
-These amazing pieces of prehistoric history can tell us a lot about the tribes & cultures who created them.
+The art of creating beaded jewelry can be traced to prehistoric times.
+'Paleolithic Age' or 'Old Stone Age' beaded jewelry crafted with great detail and skill was commonly created by many cultures with organic materials.
+The natural and locally sourced materials used to make artisan beaded jewelry often took time and considerable detail by hand.
+These fantastic pieces of prehistoric history can tell us a lot about the tribes and cultures who created them.
 How the beaded jewelry was crafted can contain key clues that are important when analyzing the abilities and talents of prehistoric tribes.

-Examples of prehistoric beaded jewelry consists of a variety of natural resources used for decoration.
-Most early beaded jewelry in this period were made with bones, shells, and stones.
-Ostrich egg shells were often used in Paleolithic Era jewelry, and some of the earliest examples have been found in caves located in North & South Africa, and Siberia.
-The Nassarius shell beads are between 100,000-75,000 years old, & were often made from sea snails.
-These beaded jewelry pieces were discovered in several regions, including North Africa, South Africa, & Israel.
-When handmade prehistoric adornments are discovered, it allows us to analyze how the early groups socially communicated & lived.
-Nassarius shell beads were used for a variety of reasons, which includes trading with other tribes.
-Through trading and interaction with other groups, these prehistoric tribes likely shared similar languages, personal values, skills, and sentimental items like beaded jewelry.
+Examples of prehistoric beaded jewelry consist of various natural resources used for decoration.
+Early beaded jewelry in this period was made with bones, shells, and stones.
+Ostrich egg shells were often used in Paleolithic Era jewelry, and some of the earliest examples have been found in caves in North and South Africa and Siberia.
+The Nassarius shell beads are between 100,000-75,000 years old and were often made from sea snails.
+These beaded jewelry pieces were discovered in several regions, including North Africa, South Africa, and Israel.
+We can analyze how the early groups socially communicated and lived when handmade prehistoric adornments were found.
+Nassarius shell beads were used for various reasons, including trading with other tribes.
+These prehistoric tribes likely shared similar languages, personal values, skills, and sentimental items like beaded jewelry through trading and interaction with other groups.

-As time went on, humans discovered more advanced ways to create beaded jewelry.
-During the Bronze Age (3000 BC-1200 BC), there was immense progress in metalworking.
-The Bronze Age includes three periods: The Early Bronze Age, Middle Bronze Age, & Late Bronze Age.
+As time passed, humans discovered more advanced ways to create beaded jewelry.
+During the Bronze Age (3000 BC-1200 BC), metalworking made immense progress.
+The Bronze Age includes three periods: The Early Bronze Age, Middle Bronze Age, and Late Bronze Age.
 Humans developed new ways to make metals more durable.
 The process of creating bronze included melting metals like copper, adding tin, then cooling it.
-This innovation helped many different cultures across the globe use metals for creating a variety of different items.
-The Bronze Age not only introduced using metal for everyday uses and life, but was also an innovative period in history for jewelry as well.
-Each society and culture began to create more advanced artistic metal jewelry in their own way.
-Bronze jewelry consisted of intricate designs added to the metals, which included twisting, spiraling, and forging methods.
+This innovation helped many cultures across the globe use metals to create various other items.
+The Bronze Age not only introduced using metal for everyday uses and life but was also an innovative period in history for jewelry.
+Each society and culture began to create more advanced artistic metal jewelry in their way.
+Bronze jewelry consisted of intricate designs added to the metals, including twisting, spiraling, and forging.
 Gold and bronze metals showcased a high level of artisan skill and quality.
-Common Bronze Age designs that were seen in different cultural jewelry were the 'torc/torque' bracelet, half moon-shaped earrings, and gorget necklaces created in the Late Bronze Age.
-The process of drilling holes into a variety of stones and metals evolved during the Bronze Age.
-Different cultures often traded precious metals and new stones with one another, and handcrafted jewelry created with rare beads became a very popular market globally.
-Bronze Age beaded jewelry were created in an assortment of sizes and shapes, and included new decorative designs etched into the beads.
+Common Bronze Age designs in different cultural jewelry were the 'torc/torque' bracelet, half-moon-shaped earrings, and gorget necklaces created in the Late Bronze Age.
+The process of drilling holes into various stones and metals evolved during the Bronze Age.
+Different cultures often traded precious metals and new rocks with one another, and handcrafted jewelry created with rare beads became a trendy market globally.
+Bronze Age beaded jewelry was made in various sizes and shapes and included new decorative designs etched into the beads.
 Innovative processes such as double drilling allowed more detailed designs and a smoother process for holes to be created in beads.